qanastek/EasyPharma/README.md

-# PhamaCERI
+# EasyPharma

-PhamaCERI is an easy to use pharmacy management system build in JavaFx.
+EasyPharma is an easy to use pharmacy management system build in JavaFx.

 ![Preview](GithubAssets/Preview.png)